pandastrike/vanilla/README.md

 # Deployment Example

 ## Step 0 - Setup Your Root Configuration
-Place this file into a dotfile located in your $HOME directory.
+Place this into a dotfile located in your $HOME directory.
 ### //  ~/.huxley
 > **WARNING:** ***NEVER PLACE THIS IN YOUR PROJECT'S REPOSITORY***!!